kumilange/kumilange/README.md

 Built with `React`, `FastAPI`, and `PostGIS`, and containerized using `Docker`.

 #### 🌊 [Flood Archive Visualizer](https://github.com/kumilange/flood-archive-vis-svelte)
-An experimental map viewer to visualize NOAA's historical flood events.
+A map visualization of the world's historical flood events.
 Built with `Svelte`, `MapLibre GL`, `Deck.gl`, and GeoJSON data.

 #### 🧩 OSS Contributions